BrianStritch/i-think-therefore-i-blog/README.md

         well we'll look at that in our next video

 # __Authorisation - part 2__
-WHAT IS IT? ---- Django AllAuth
+WHAT IS IT? ---- Django AllAuth<br>
-WHAT DOES IT DO? ---- Allows us to easily add authentication to our project HOW DO YOU USE IT? ---- Install and configure the AllAuth library
+WHAT DOES IT DO? ---- Allows us to easily add authentication to our project<br>
+HOW DO YOU USE IT? ---- Install and configure the AllAuth library<br>

 In our previous video, we got AllAuth installed  and working, but our templates were a bit ugly!